UJJ-THAKUR/ujj-demo/README.md

 # ujj-demo
-this is my first git reposiyory.
+this is my first git repository</br>
+author-Ujjwal Thakur